ddev/ddev/docs/users/topics/phpstorm.md

-## PhpStorm Integration
+## PhpStorm Configuration and Integration

+### Full Integration with Docker, DDEV, and PhpStorm

-This topic explores how to add full PhpStorm integration with a DDEV project, including composer and phpunit.
+This explores how to add full PhpStorm integration with a DDEV project, including composer and phpunit.
+It works on all OS platforms, including macOS and WSL2.

 This is based on the wonderful [article](https://susi.dev/fully-integrate-ddev-and-phpstorm-including-unit-tests-with-coverage-update-2021) by Susi, and couldn't have been done without it, but since PhpStorm has fixed some things and DDEV has worked around others, this is far easier now.
 It works on macOS, Linux, Windows with WSL2 and Windows traditional.
 You'll end up with PhpStorm actually using the PHP interpreter inside the ddev-webserver container of your project, and able to use composer and phpunit inside there as well.

-### Requirements
+#### Requirements

 - PhpStorm 2021.2 or higher
 - docker-compose v1.
 Due to a [bug or two in PhpStorm](https://youtrack.jetbrains.com/issue/WI-61205), it can't properly interpret docker-compose v2 output as of Sept 2021.
 Use `docker-compose disable-v2` to switch to docker-compose v1.
 (Check version with `docker-compose --version`.)
 - Any OS platform, but if you're using Windows PhpStorm with WSL2 the path mappings are slightly more complex.
 WSL2 instructions are provided where necessary.

-Steps:
+#### Setup Technique

 1. Open a DDEV project.
 In this example, the project name is "d9" and the site is "d9.ddev.site".
     - If you're on Windows, running PhpStorm on the Windows side but  using WSL2 for your DDEV project, open the project as a WSL2 project.
 In other words, in the "Open" dialog, browse to `\\wsl$\Ubuntu\home\rfay\workspace\d9` (in this example).
 (If you're running PhpStorm inside WSL2, there are no special instructions.)